Appointy/protoc-gen-jaal/readme.md

 protoc \
   -I . \
   -I ${GOPATH}/src \
-  -I ${GOPATH}/src/github.com/appointy/protoc-gen-jaal \
+  -I ${GOPATH}/src/go.appointy.com/protoc-gen-jaal \
   --go_out=grpc=plugins:. \
   --jaal_out:. \
   customer.proto && goimports -w .
 ```

 protoc-gen-jaal generates the code to register each message as input and payload.
 The payload is registered with the name of message.
-The input is registered with the name of message suffixed with "Input". protoc-gen-jaal implicitly registers field named id as graphQL ID.
+The input is registered with the name of message suffixed with "Input". protoc-gen-jaal implicitly registers field named id as GraphQL ID.

 ## Available Options